rsarendus/vecmath/README.md

 # VecMath

-A simple GLSL-inspired vector math library for 3D and computer graphics.
+A simple GLSL-inspired high-performance vector math library for 3D and computer graphics.

 ## Build

-Building the project requires at least JDK8.
+Building the project requires at least **JDK 8**.

-1. Fetch it from GitHub:
+1. Fetch from GitHub:
 <br>`git clone https://github.com/rsarendus/vecmath.git`

 2. Navigate into the project's root directory: